Partial fraction decompositions on hyperplane arrangements: Towards physics

 \begin{example} As explained in \cite{ABHJLP}, the flat-space wavefunction coefficient $\psi$ associated with the graph shown in Figure \ref{fig: wavefunction} can be generated by considering tubings of the graph.
 The result is the following expression for $\psi$:

 The function $\psi/(8Y_{14}Y_{24}Y_{34})$ is the canonical form of the cosmological polytope whose facet hyperplanes are the denominator factors.
 In \cite{FPSW}, the authors conjecture a formula for the PFD of flat-space wavefunction coefficients associated with arbitrary tree-level cosmological Feynman diagrams.
 An amended version of this conjecture was recently proven in \cite{Dun}.
-That a PFD of this form exists in this case is clear from the fact that the numerator of $\psi$ (once all the terms have been collected under a common denominator) is in the ideal:
+That a PFD of this form exists in this case is clear from the fact that the numerator of $\psi$, a polynomial of degree $7$ with $204$ terms (once all the terms have been collected under a common denominator), is in the ideal:

 (as can be checked using \texttt{Macaulay2}), and that the numerator is homogeneous of degree $7$.
 And so, using the command \texttt{//} one can express $\psi$ in terms of the generators of this ideal, yielding: